 1. Save your pennies.

-The application fee for the de facto partner 820-801 visa is currently $4575.
+At the time of writing, the application fee for the de facto partner 820-801 visa is $4575.
 You also have to pay for a medical assessment and background checks.
 If you use a migrant agent, add another $2k-4k.
 All up, plan to spend about $8k.

 2. Find a good migrant agent.